SonarSource/sonarlint-core/API_CHANGES.md

 ## New features

 * Add a new `CONTEXT_GENERATION` value in `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.BackendCapability`.
 Clients using the feature need to declare it at initialization time.
 This is only accessible in dogfooding environments, and should be enabled in AI-related environments.
+* Introduce a new `org.sonarsource.sonarlint.core.rpc.protocol.backend.log.LogRpcService` service, with a new `setLogLevel` method.
+This allows clients to dynamically change the logging level.
+* Introduce a new constructor in `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams`, that accepts a `LogLevel` parameter.

+## Deprecation

+* Deprecate the `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams` previous constructor.
+Please use the new one and provide the log level.

 # 10.33